FoxInFlame/MinecraftColorCodes/README.md

 - #3 The spaces disappear, and the output is a whole big chunk of letters.
 (FIXED IN VERSION 3.5)
 - #4 Color Codes should reset previous occuring formatting codes, yet they seem to keep the formatting.
 (FIXED IN VERSION 3.7)

-If you find one, please submit a ticket or a pull request.
+If you find one, please submit an issue ticket or a pull request.

 - Add Class support (DROPPED!)
 - Add Support for custom class, like first match, second match, etc...
 (DROPPED!)